Eternal-Nightfall/blog/audience-driven-interactive-fiction.md

+---
+{
+    "title": "My Experience with Audience-Driven Interactive Fiction", "date": "2025-11-18",
+    "author": "nixi",
+    "ps": "I really enjoy the idea of starting a blog.
+Maybe I'll write a few more posts.
+Who knows?"
+}
+---

 # My Experience with Audience-Driven Interactive Fiction
 ## But first, an introduction!
 This serves as my first blog post, so in the case that you don't know who I am, hiya!
 I'm Nixi, Nightfall's main headmate, and most of the time you'll see me around.